thewh1teagle/Bing-API/README.md

 # Bing-API

-Unofficial `API` for Bing for Python
+Unofficial `API` for Bing in Python

 ## What is Bing-API?
 Bing `API` is set of `Libraries` for Using AI related `API's` of `Bing` developed by `Microsoft`